 Parenting is Hard

-Children do not come with a parenting handbooks to tell you how to best parent them.
+Children do not come with parenting handbooks to tell you how to best parent them.
 It is trial and error.
-Children change as they grow, so you may have to switch up your strategies.
+Children change as they grow so you may have to switch up your strategies.
 Just because you use corporal punishment doesn’t mean you are a stronger parent than parents who don’t spank.
 It takes more strength and endurance to get to know your children on a personal level, to teach them and help them become morally upright adults than it does to hit and yell.
-Unless, you have put in the work to try other strategies like teachers have to do every day, then don’t use real or fake scripture to smite down other people and their parenting practices.
+Unless you have put in the work to try other strategies like teachers have to do every day, then don’t use real or fake scripture to smite down other people and their parenting practices.